ghc-proposals/ghc-proposals/proposals/0000-tuple-syntax.rst

    above from modules not in the ``GHC.`` namespace, perhaps even including the ``Prelude``.
 This proposal does *not* make any such suggestions, and it does *not* depend on any such ideas being adopted in the future.
-Any such idea would be evaluated by the Core Library Committee independently of this proposal.
+Any such idea would be evaluated by the Core Libraries Committee independently of this proposal.

 Costs and Drawbacks
 -------------------